Labor Day is a Big, Gooey Mess of a Movie

 Cast: Kate Winslet, Josh Brolin, Gattlin Griffith, Tobey Maguire, Clark Gregg, Tom Lipinski, James Van Der Beek, J.K.
 Simmons, Brooke Smith

-A movie so shamelessly sappy and devoid of any connection with reality that Nicholas Sparks, the gold standard in softly lit romantic escapism, would probably even say “Whoa, take it down a few notches!” one can’t help wondering what Reitman was thinking.
+Labor Day is so shamelessly sappy and devoid of any connection with reality that Nicholas Sparks, the gold standard in softly lit romantic escapism, would probably even say "Whoa, take it down a few notches!"
+One can't help wondering what Reitman was thinking.

-Although Kate Winslet (Contagion) and Josh Brolin (Oldboy) give it all they’ve got as actors, a tribute to their respective talents given the syrupy script, the film’s mind-numbing plot and inherent gooiness is simply impossible to overcome.
-Basically, if you’ve seen a Lifetime TV movie and wondered what would happen if an A-lister replaced Jennifer Love Hewitt or Tori Spelling as the damsel in distress, well, you’re in luck.
+Kate Winslet (Contagion) and Josh Brolin (Oldboy) give it all they've got as actors, a tribute to their respective talents.
+But the syrupy script, the mind-numbing plot and the inherent gooiness are simply impossible to overcome.
+Basically, if you've seen a Lifetime TV movie and wondered what would happen if an A-lister replaced Jennifer Love Hewitt or Tori Spelling as the damsel in distress, well, you're in luck.

-Staying true to so many of the emotionally depleted characters she’s tackled in the past, Winslet plays Adele, a frail soul so scarred by the outside world that she’s afraid to leave her cluttered house.
-Ditched by her husband (Clark Gregg, Man of Steel) for his secretary long ago, the only real sense of security she has is the company of her 13-year-old son Henry (Gattlin Griffith, Green Lantern).
+Staying true to so many of the emotionally depleted characters she's tackled in the past, Winslet plays Adele, a frail soul so scarred by the outside world that she's afraid to leave her cluttered house.
+Ditched by her husband (Clark Gregg, (500) Days of Summer) for his secretary long ago, the only real sense of security she has is the company of her 13-year-old son Henry.

 Recently on Movies